DevOpsPlayground/Hands-on-with-Selenium-Auto-Scaling-using-Docker-and-Zalenium/README.md

 4. Once the tests are finishing you can perform a refresh on the Console page to see the number of instances scale down.

 5. You can also view recorded videos by accessing `http://{yourIp}:4444/dashboard`.
-This provides you with a history of the tests which have been run and a video recording of these tests.
+This provides you with a history of the tests which have been run and their status.

     ![](images/dashboard.png)

+6. To view logs for each test, click on the instance from the left hand menu.
+From there you can view a video recording of the test as well as Selenium and Browser log information.

 ## Closing Zalenium